 Shop and Explore

-Downtown Sonoma is a laid-back, old-world town center that combines Western charm with wine country sophistication.
+The historic town of Sonoma is a laid-back, old-world town center that combines Western charm with wine country sophistication.
 The lovely Sonoma plaza is surrounded by galleries, restaurants, shops, tasting rooms and historic buildings — a perfect place for exploring and relaxing.
-Be sure to sample cheeses at the Sonoma Cheese Factory and pop into Bump Cellars for some wine tasting.
+Be sure to sample cheeses at the Sonoma Cheese Factory and pop into Bump Wine Cellars for a glass of wine.

 Similarly, downtown Santa Rosa offers cute boutiques, along with restaurants like the Russian River Brewing Company and Perch + Plow.

-Nearby Windsor is another cute spot to walk around, do some wine tasting at various tasting rooms, and grab lunch.
+Nearby Windsor is another cute small town to walk around, do some wine tasting at various tasting rooms, and grab lunch.
 If you are a dog lover, don’t miss the Mutt Lynch tasting room.
 This wine shop / dog-lovers boutique welcomes dogs and their humans, although its the dogs that get the complimentary tasting plate of dog biscuits.
-But don’t worry, the wine is also delicious.
+But don’t worry, the wine is also delicious and it was one of our favorite places.

 Go Wine [Beer, or Spirits] Tasting